Review of the American Express Platinum Card

 Membership Rewards

-Membership Rewards are the name of the points you get when you charge through your American Express Platinum Card.
-What we love about them is that they are transferable points.
-That means you can use them to transfer to select airline and hotel points.
-I have most recently used some of mine to transfer to Delta and a last-minute trip to Maui last winter.
+Membership Rewards are the points you earn when you use your American Express Platinum.
+What we love about them is that they are transferable.
+That means you can transfer them to select airline and hotel transfer partners.

 Airline and Hotel partners include: